Horst Wessel: Death

 At around 10 p.m. on 14 January 1930, Höhler and Erwin Rückert, another member of the KPD, knocked at the door of the room where Wessel and Jänicke lived, while the remainder of the gang of at least a dozen men waited on the street outside.
-When Wessel, who was expecting a visit from the leader of another SA Sturm group, opened the door, he was almost immediately shot at point-blank range.
+When Wessel, who was expecting a visit from the leader of another SA Sturm group, opened the door, he was almost immediately shot in the jaw at point-blank range.

 Although it was later claimed that Wessel had attempted to draw a gun and so had been shot in self-defense, this was denied by eyewitnesses, who said that he had been given no time to react.
 The attackers searched the room, removed a pistol from the wardrobe and a rubber truncheon, and fled the scene, returning to the rest of the men in the street.
 The entire group then returned to their usual nighttime activities.

 Even as Wessel was lying seriously wounded in hospital, Goebbels was already releasing reports asserting that those who had carried out the attack were "degenerate communist subhumans".
-Wessel received medical attention and recovered somewhat, but eventually died in hospital on 23 February from sepsis contracted in hospital.
+Wessel received medical attention and recovered somewhat, but eventually died on 23 February from sepsis contracted in hospital.

 Following his death, the National Socialists and the Communists offered different accounts of the events.
 The police, led by Chief Inspector Teichmann, and several courts determined that both political and private reasons had led to Wessel's assassination.
 By 17 January 1930, the police had announced that Höhler, whom Jänicke had identified as the gunman, was their prime suspect.

 It was then reported by a non-Nazi and non-Communist newspaper that Jänicke had known Höhler prior to the murder, because Wessel had used her to spy on those of her former clients who were Communists.
 The Communists claimed that Höhler had been Jänicke's pimp until Wessel stole her from him, and that this was the motive behind the shooting.
 Jänicke denied these stories, saying that she had never been a spy for Wessel, and that she knew Höhler only as an "acquaintance from the streets".

 The police and courts believed her, and Höhler was quickly arrested.
 After a trial, he was sentenced to six years' imprisonment for the shooting.
 The light sentence was the result of the court's finding of extenuating circumstances.
 Seven accomplices were found guilty and sentenced to jail.